Skin Tag

 Skin tags are probably the single most common bump on adult skin.

-Skin tags are common, acquired benign skin-colored growths that resemble a small, soft balloon suspended on a slender stalk.
-Skin tags are harmless growths that can vary in number from one to hundreds.
-Males and females are equally prone to developing skin tags.
+Skin tags are common, acquired, benign skin-colored growths that resemble small, soft balloons suspended on slender stalks.
+They are harmless and can range in number from one to hundreds.
+Men and women are equally prone to developing skin tags.
 Obesity seems to be associated with skin tag development.
 Although some skin tags may fall off spontaneously, most persist once formed.
 The medical name for the skin tag is acrochordon.
 Some people call them "skin tabs."

 Early on, skin tags may be as small as a flattened pinhead-sized bump.
-While most tags typically are small (2 mm-5 mm in diameter) at approximately one-third to one-half the size of a pencil eraser, some skin tags may become as large as a big grape (1 cm in diameter) or a fig (5 cm in diameter).
+While most tags are typically small (2 mm to 5 mm in diameter) at approximately one-third to one-half the size of a pencil eraser, some may become as large as a big grape (1 cm in diameter) or a fig (5 cm in diameter).
+It's important to note that not all skin tags enlarge; some may remain stable in size throughout a person's lifetime.
+If a skin tag suddenly changes in appearance, such as becoming significantly larger, changing color or bleeding, it's essential to consult a healthcare professional.

 Is there another medical name for a skin tag?

+Why do skin tags form?
 The precise cause of skin tags is unknown.
-Skin tags become more common with age and occur more frequently in people with a family history of skin tags.
-People with metabolic disorders like obesity and diabetes are also more likely to develop skin tags.
+They become more common with age and occur more frequently in people with a family history of skin tags.
+People with metabolic disorders, such as obesity and diabetes, are also more likely to develop skin tags.

 Where do skin tags occur?